If your pet has ingested any amount of chocolate, contact your vet immediately.

 - Irregular heartbeat

-- Always store chocolate in sealed containers.
+- Store chocolate in sealed containers.